conda-forge/gdal-feedstock/README.md

 Feedstock license: BSD

-Summary: The Geospatial Data Abstraction Library (GDAL)
+Summary: The Geospatial Data Abstraction Library (GDAL).
+Built with all command line tools and with GEOS and HDF5 support.